Ted Abernathy (abernte02)

 - Died December 16, 2004 in Gastonia, NC USA

-Abernathy died in 2004 after suffering from Alzheimer's disease for several years.
+In his after-playing days, Abernathy worked for his son's landscaping business, among other ventures.
+He died in 2004 after suffering from Alzheimer's disease for several years.

 - 2-time NL Reliever of the Year Award Winner (1965 & 1967)